eliyacobov1/dqn-visual-nevigation/README.md

-# Q-learning GridWorld Example
+# Reinforcement Learning GridWorld Example

-This repository implements a minimal reinforcement learning example: an agent learns to navigate a simple 2D grid using Q-learning.
+This repository implements a minimal reinforcement learning playground.
+An agent learns to navigate a simple 2D grid using either classic Q-learning or a lightweight Deep Q-Network (DQN) built with NumPy.

 ## Files

 - `gridworld_env.py` — Custom GridWorld environment.
-- `q_learning_agent.py` — Q-learning algorithm implementation.
+- `q_learning_agent.py` — Tabular Q-learning implementation.
+- `dqn_agent.py` — DQN agent with a small neural network written in NumPy.
-- `train.py` — Script to train the agent and show results.
+- `train.py` — Script to train an agent and show results.
+Choose the algorithm with `--algorithm`.

 ## Usage